 - Getting Started: Part I begins with an introduction to global health research and teaches you how to identify research problems, search the literature, and practice critical appraisal.

-- Define a Research Question: In Part II, you will learn how to ask evidence-based research questions, create study aims, integrate theory, and specify important constructs, outcomes, and indicators.
+- Define Your Aims: In Part II, you will learn how to ask evidence-based research questions, create study aims, integrate theory, and specify important constructs, outcomes, and indicators.

 - Select a Research Design: Part III turns to research designs.
 You will learn the core principles of causal inference and consider the strengths and limitations of research designs most commonly used in the behavioral and social sciences, public health, and medicine.